 Best deals for Suunto 9 Baro Running Watch

-So if it’s a rock solid watch that has an impressive battery life then the Suunto 9 Baro is your best choice.
-It’s also less expensive than its competition.
-If on the other hand you’re looking for an all-round performer that has feature-rich navigation, a long battery life of up to 32 hours with GPS, and a more comprehensive online platform to store and analyse your activities then the Garmin Fenix 5 Plus series watches have the edge.
+So if it’s a rock solid watch that has an impressive battery life then the Suunto 9 Baro or the Coros Apex is your best choice.
+They’re both also less expensive than their competition.
+If on the other hand you’re looking for an all-round performer that has feature-rich navigation, a long battery life of up to 32 hours with GPS, and a very comprehensive online platform to store and analyse your activities then the Garmin Fenix 5 Plus series watches have the edge, but those extra features come at an extra cost.

-If you asked me which one I would recommend, I’d say the Garmin Fenix 5 Plus because I don’t see myself running for more than 32 hours anytime soon and I enjoy the Garmin user experience and navigation features so much.
-At the end of the day though, you can’t go wrong with either one of these GPS watches for running.
+If you asked me which one I would recommend, I’d say the Garmin Fenix 5 Plus because I don’t see myself running for more than 32 hours anytime soon, and I prefer the Garmin user experience & navigation features more.
+At the end of the day though, you can’t go wrong with either of these GPS watches for running.